le-quentin/homeserver/ansible/roles/postgres/README.md

 Role Variables
 --------------

-On top of the required vars shown in the example playbook, there can be some expectations depending on tags.
-Tags are used to run some specific operations.

 By default the role installs postgres and setups your databses.
 See the example playbook below for a full example.

-Then, with tags, you can do the following:
+Then, with tags, you can run specific operations:

 ### Run a backup manually
 ```